The problem: maintaining the body's engine

 Digestive wellness is a hugely important part of what it takes to keep our bodies healthy.
 But, the constant stress of 21st century life can disrupt our digestion and cause a lot of problems.

-The reason is simple: digestion uses a lot more energy than some other bodily functions and, when the body goes into the ‘fight or flight’ stress response, digestion is forcibly shut down so that our energetic resources can be directed elsewhere.
+The reason is simple: digestion uses a lot more energy than some other bodily functions and, when the body goes into the ‘fight or flight’ stress response, digestion is forcibly shut down so that our energy resources can be directed elsewhere.

 During an emergency situation, we needn’t worry about breaking down our lunch for later.
 We’re much better off using every ounce of energy we have ensuring we’re not somebody else’s lunch!

-The net result of course is that all this shutting down and re-firing of the digestive system every time we experience even mild levels of stress plays havoc with our gastrointestinal functioning.
+The net result, of course, is that all this shutting down and re-firing of the digestive system every time we experience even mild levels of stress plays havoc with our gastrointestinal functioning.

 Our stomachs not only break food down chemically, they also do so mechanically by violently contracting the muscle walls on one side of our stomach.
 As our spoonfuls of nourishment are smashed apart, the constituent pieces are then broken down in a cauldron of acids and enzymes.